adriensieg/Python-Infrastructure/Understand-Yolo.md

 ## Fine tune a YOLO model
 - **Instances**: The number of object instances processed in the current batch.
-- Size: The input image size used during training (e.g., 800 means images are resized to 800 pixels).
+- **Size**: The input image size used during training (e.g., 800 means images are resized to 800 pixels).
 - Validation Metrics
-  - Class: The category of objects being evaluated (here, all refers to all classes combined).
+  - **Class**: The category of objects being evaluated (here, all refers to all classes combined).
-  - Images: The number of images used for validation (e.g., 44 means 44 validation images).
+  - **Images**: The number of images used for validation (e.g., 44 means 44 validation images).
-  - Instances: The total number of object instances in the validation set.
+  - **Instances**: The total number of object instances in the validation set.
-  - Box(P): Precision for bounding box detection, measuring how many detected objects are correct.
+  - **Box(P)**: Precision for bounding box detection, measuring how many detected objects are correct.
-  - R (Recall): The recall for bounding box detection, measuring how many actual objects were detected.
+  - **R (Recall)**: The recall for bounding box detection, measuring how many actual objects were detected.
-  - mAP50: Mean Average Precision at IoU=0.50, a standard object detection metric.
+  - **mAP50**: Mean Average Precision at IoU=0.50, a standard object detection metric.
-  - mAP50-95: Mean Average Precision across multiple IoU thresholds (0.50 to 0.95), a stricter and more comprehensive evaluation metric.
+  - **mAP50-95**: Mean Average Precision across multiple IoU thresholds (0.50 to 0.95), a stricter and more comprehensive evaluation metric.

 https://www.digitalocean.com/community/tutorials/train-yolov5-custom-data